kenchikki/kenchikki.github.io/README.md

   -added a new "features" to the site.
   -added new helpful notes and links related to javascript -new self-written learning aid added.

+Nov 27
+  -added all the assignments needed.
+  -added a music page.
+  -edited the about me page
+  -added a footer with contact info